 Sarah began working at UCR in 2008 as the Case Manager in the Dean of Students Office and began working in Counseling and Psychological Services in 2012.
 She has a diverse background of experience after spending 6 years as a therapist in outpatient mental health clinics in Los Angeles and Orange Counties, before coming to UCR.

 While she enjoys working with individuals and a variety of challenges, her particular areas of interest include developing healthy relationships, identity development, grief and loss, as well as first generation college students.
 Sarah is passionate about working in a helping field, especially with college students

 (951) 827-5531 | email@example.com

-Dr. Bell provides individual, couples, and group therapy at Counseling and Psychological Services.
-In addition to providing clinical supervision and support with training of psychology interns, she is the group therapy program coordinator.
+Dr. Ayoka Bell is a licensed clinical psychologist who provides individual, couples, and group therapy at Counseling and Psychological Services.
+In addition to providing clinical supervision and training to psychology interns, Dr. Bell serves as liaison to UCR’s African Student Programs.

-Dr. Bell comes to CAPS from the field of Primary Care - Behavioral Health Integration.
-She completed her doctoral internship at UC, San Francisco/San Francisco General Hospital- Trauma Recovery Center, and completed postdoctoral training at El Camino Hospital in Mountain View California.
+Dr. Bell brings clinical experience from her past work in public education, community mental health, and Primary Care - Behavioral Health Integration.
+She completed her doctoral internship at UCSF-San Francisco General Hospital Trauma Recovery Center, and completed postdoctoral training at El Camino Hospital in Mountain View California.
 She received her Bachelor’s degree in psychology from CSU, Sacramento and earned her master’s and doctoral degrees in clinical psychology at John F. Kennedy University.